Pediatric Blood Pressure: AAP 2017 Guidelines, Percentiles, and Hypertension Staging

 • Weight management if overweight or obese [4]

-A 6-month trial of non-pharmacological management is typically recommended before starting antihypertensive medications in most cases.
+A 6-month trial of non-pharmacologic management typically precedes antihypertensive medication in most cases [3].

 Indications for Pharmacologic Treatment

-• Remain hypertensive despite a trial of lifestyle modifications
+• Remains hypertensive despite a trial of lifestyle modification

-• Have stage 2 hypertension without a clearly modifiable factor (e.g., obesity)
+• Has Stage 2 hypertension without a clearly modifiable factor (e.g., obesity)

-• Have any stage of hypertension associated with CKD or diabetes mellitus
+• Has any stage of hypertension with CKD or diabetes mellitus

-An echocardiogram should be obtained to assess cardiac mass before antihypertensive medications are started.
+Obtain an echocardiogram to assess cardiac mass before starting antihypertensive medication [3].

 • ACE inhibitor (e.g., lisinopril, enalapril)